juhp/fbrnch/README.md

 ```
 $ fbrnch update-review [my-new-package]
 ```
-Similar to create-review: uploads to fedorapeople and posts updated package links to the open package review.
+Similar to create-review: it uploads the updated files to fedorapeople and posts the updated package urls to the open package review.

 #### List open package reviews
-This lists one's open package reviews:
+To list one's open package reviews:
 ```
 $ fbrnch reviews
 ```